 - Using the handwriting MNIST example with TensorFlow (TF) - Read in the dataset with a pre defined function in TF.
-There are 10 categories - Each sample has a label and the 28 x 28 pixel gray scale data array - The data is normalized and reshaped to a 1D array. - In TensorFlow a model is set up specifying a first dense layer with 512 nodes and a Rectified Linear Unit (ReLU) activation function.
+There are 10 categories. - Each sample has a label and the 28 x 28 pixel grey scale data array. - The data is normalized and reshaped to a 1D array. - In TensorFlow 's a model is set up specifying a first dense hidden layer with 512 nodes and a ReLU activation function.
 Dense means all nodes are fully connected.
-There is a second layer also with 512 nodes and ReLU activation.
-The 3rd layer is the output layer with 10 nodes and Softmax is used as activation. - As optimizer adam is used to find the minimum and accuracy as metrics - The data and labels are given to the fit method, also the training iterations and the batch size.
-The model doesn't process the entire dataset at once, but rather in batches. - The weights of the output layer are plotted - Loss and Accuracy are plotted as number of iterations (epoch) - Test accuracy = 0.98 - The data is plotted and true and predicted label are shown
+A second layer also with 512 nodes and ReLU activation. - The 3rd layer is the output layer with 10 nodes and Softmax is used as activation. - Use AdamOptimizer to find the minimum and accuracy as metric - The data and labels are given to the fit method, also the training iterations and the batch size.
+The model doesn't process the entire dataset at once, but rather in batches. - Loss and Accuracy are plotted as number of iterations There is a difference between the training and the test data → Overtraining, the net learns features of the data which are not existing.
+To prevent this reduce the number of nodes or refine the model - Test accuracy = 0.98 - The data is plotted and true and predicted label are written MLP\MNIST\digits\tf.py